TimeseriesUtilities

 TimeseriesUtilities.tsemMethod

-Calculate the standard error of the mean of x along the dim dimension, optionally grouped by dt.
+Calculate the standard error of the mean of x along dimension dim, optionally grouped by dt.

 source